Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

 Hong Kong’s government is attempting to pass a law that would for the first time allow extraditions to mainland China.
-The proposal has generated massive opposition and a series of protests including hundreds of thousands of people at a June 9 rally.
-Nonetheless, the administration is pressing ahead.
+The proposal has generated massive opposition.
+Hundreds of thousands of people turned out to voice their discontent June 9, then further protests turned violent three days later as the police used pepper spray, rubber bullets and tear gas to disperse crowds.
+Nonetheless, the administration says it will press ahead.

 1. Isn’t Hong Kong part of China?